First of all, welcome to the wonderful world of NRL Fantasy Football.

-First of all, welcome to the wonderful world of Fantasy Football.
-Maybe you stumbled upon the game on social media, were referred by a friend or colleague, or some other weird and wonderful way.
+Maybe you stumbled upon the game on social media, were referred by a friend or colleague, or some other way, and we are glad to see you found the Amateurs and hope you enjoy our content.

-If you are anything like me, this hobby will consume hours of your time every week from December to August between listening to podcasts, fussing about with trades, and watching more footy games than you ever have before.
+If you are anything like us, this hobby will consume hours of your time every week from December to August between listening to podcasts, fussing about with trades, and watching more footy games than you ever have before.

 Lets begin.